 This stage of the sales funnel works like the second stage.
 It uses another introduction page as it knows visitors may leave the funnel as soon as they have to sign-up.

-Here, Netflix pre-frames you that you have to use an email and password.
+Here, Netflix is pre-framing you that in order to continue you will have to use an email and password to sign up.